manueldinisjunior/web-check/.github/README.md

 The Server Location task determines the physical location of the server hosting a given website based on its IP address.
 This is done by looking up the IP in a location database, which maps the IP to a lat + long of known data centers and ISPs.
 From the latitude and longitude, it's then possible to show additional contextual info, like a pin on the map, along with address, flag, time zone, currency, etc.

 ###### Use Cases
 Knowing the server location is a good first step in better understanding a website.
 For site owners this aids in optimizing content delivery, ensuring compliance with data residency requirements, and identifying potential latency issues that may impact user experience in specific geographical regions.
-And for security researcher, assess the risk posed by specific regions or jurisdictions regarding cyber threats and regulations.
+And for security researchers, assess the risk posed by specific regions or jurisdictions regarding cyber threats and regulations.

 ###### Useful Links
 - [IP Locator](https://geobytes.com/iplocator/)